Vietnam evacuates hundreds of thousands as typhoon Kajiki nears landfall

 Scientists published a study last year warning that seas warmed by climate change will result in Southeast Asia’s cyclones forming closer to land, strengthening faster and lasting longer, raising risks for cities.

-“It’s frightening to see our projections from just last year already materializing,” said Benjamin P. Horton, Dean of the School of the Environment and Chair Professor of Earth Science at City University of Hong Kong.
+“It’s frightening to see our projections from just last year already materializing,” said Benjamin Horton, Dean of the School of Energy and Environment and a professor of earth science at City University of Hong Kong.

 He said that the speed at which these changes were unfolding was a “clear signal” that the climate crisis is moving faster than expected.
 “We are no longer predicting the future — we are living it,” he said.